 Geo-blocking is a method used by content providers to restrict access based on your location.
 This is determined by your IP address.
 Due to licensing agreements, UK-based streaming platforms can only legally provide content to users within the UK.
 Trying to access BBC iPlayer or ITVX from Spain without any workaround will result in an error message.

 Using a VPN (Virtual Private Network) to watch UK TV from Spain is generally legal.
 VPNs are widely used for privacy and data protection.
-While streaming platforms may frown on it in their terms of service, there’s no law in Spain or the UK that prohibits the use of VPNs to access content for personal use.
+While streaming platforms may restrict or discourage this in their terms of service, there is no specific law in Spain or the UK that bans VPN use for personal streaming.

 However, the key point is: don’t redistribute, download illegally, or monetise the content.
-Watching for personal, private entertainment purposes using a legitimate VPN service keeps you within legal boundaries.
+Watching for personal, private entertainment purposes using a legitimate VPN service, while respecting each platform’s terms of use and copyright, keeps you within reasonable legal boundaries.

 VPNs route your internet traffic through a UK server, giving you a UK IP address.
-This tricks streaming sites into thinking you're still in the UK, allowing access to otherwise restricted content.
+This makes streaming sites think you're still in the UK, allowing access to otherwise restricted content.
 Additionally, your data is encrypted, adding a layer of cybersecurity to your browsing.

 Not all VPNs are created equal.
 Some streaming services actively block known VPN IP addresses, so choosing a reputable provider is important.
 Look for VPNs that have: